-The Hazelton Hotel in Toronto is a sybarite’s paradise with very fine dining at Mark McEwan's restaurant, One, and supreme spoiling at the Swiss-inspired spa.
+The Hazelton Hotel in Toronto is a sybarite’s paradise with fine dining at One Restaurant, and supreme spoiling at the Swiss-inspired spa.
 Guests are pampered with signature spa treatments, a lap pool, spacious rooms with snooze-worthy pillow-top mattresses (clad in 300-thread-count linens) and huge, green-granite, L'Occitane en Provence-stocked ensuites.

 Noon; earliest check-in, 3pm.
 However, both are flexible, subject to availability.

 Double rooms from £461.61 (CA$745), including tax at 18.65 per cent.
 Please note the hotel charges an additional service charge of CA$13.56 per room per night on check-out.

 The globetrotting and award-winning design studio of Yabu Pushelberg is behind the sleek, no-expenses-spared interior design, and there's a gallery's worth of original artwork by Canadian artists throughout the hotel.

 At the hotel

 Pool, spa, state-of-the-art gym, screening room, free WiFi throughout.
 In rooms: flatscreen TV, iPod dock, minibar, coffee and tea service, L'Occitane en Provence bath products.

 With massive private zebrawood dressing rooms and dining areas, the Hazelton and Avenue Suites are fit for a rock star.
 Although if you're a real entourage-brandishing superstar, the Bellaire Suite has additional lounge areas and is kitted out with glassware, cutlery and dishes for guests who have a longer stay in mind.

 There’s a private lift to an eye-catching saltwater lap pool set in pretty marble and mosaic tiling.
 There’s no lounging poolside though, it’s all about the aqua waters.